-ARM / Powered Arm Prosthesis Race
+ARM / Arm Prosthesis Race

 About the Team

 Osseointegration as a medical technique has been developed in the 1960ies and initially made a name for itself with dental implants.
 Later, the research shifted towards prostheses and their attachment to the bone.
 Today, the OPRA team relies on their intelligent technology, which makes sensory feedback possible in everyday life thanks to implanted eletrodes.
 "Prostheses often have difficulties in their implementation in clinical use, mostly due to reliability problems.
 Osseointegration solves this problem and enables us to use implantable neuromuscular interfaces in everyday life.
-We want to help patients regain the functionality lost through amputation and thus improve their quality of life," says Max.
-With his team and the two pilots he wants to show what their osseointegrated prostheses are capable of.
+We want to help patients regain the functionality lost through amputation and thus improve their quality of life," says team manager Max Ortiz Catalan.

 This Tuesday we hosted the First Annual Symposium on Bionics, Neurorehabilitation and Pain here at @CBPR.se.
 Thank you to all invited speakers for interesting talks about your exciting research, to our funders for enabling the work we do and to everyone who participated in the symposium.
 We already look forward to next year!